Touching down on the tarmac at Santa Cruz Island, it felt as though my Galapagos Islands adventure had finally begun.

-Would they find another, comparable yacht for us?
+Would they find another comparable yacht for us?

 Would the new yacht have a similar, if not the same, itinerary as the Eden?

-Time passed, and anxiety increased, as we awaited the Eden's Sales Manager, who was due to arrive on the yacht around 9 PM'ish to further address the situation with us.
+Time passed, and anxiety increased as we awaited Eden's Sales Manager, who was due to arrive on the yacht around 9 PM'ish to further address the situation with us.

 I would've been more pissed off if it weren't for the others on the boat, many of whom maintained a steady stream of jokes to lighten the mood.